-Detoxification is meant to rejuvenate the mind and body and positively impact well being and clarity.
+Detoxification rejuvenates the mind and body and positively impact well-being and clarity.
 However, sometimes the initial reaction to a detoxification program can be anything but pleasant.
 The process of healing sometimes includes a healing crisis, also known as the detox reaction, the cleansing reaction, and the Jarisch-Herxheimer reaction.
 During a healing crisis, you can feel even worse than before you started your detox program.
-The good news is that this reaction is likely a sign that you’re getting better by way of a deep and thorough cleansing.
+The good news is that this reaction is likely a sign that you're getting better by way of a deep and thorough cleansing.

 What is a Healing Crisis?